On the Frobenius fields of abelian varieties over number fields: Proof of Main Theorem

 The proof of Theorem~\ref{thmA} in the previous subsection then implies $S_{A,M}(X)\subseteq E_d(\cB_d')$.
 This form does not immediately yield a power saving upper bound.
 Instead, we re-write it in a different way.

 \begin{prop} We have an inclusion

-where $\cP^{(\mathtt{d})}$ is any subset of $\cP$ not containing the primes dividing $\mathtt{d}$. \end{prop} \begin{proof} Implicit in the statement is that $\cB_d^{(i)}$ is a union of conjugacy classes in $G_d'$ for all $d$.
+where $\cP^{(\mathtt{d})}$ consists of the primes in $\cP$ which do not divide $\mathtt{d}$. \end{prop} \begin{proof} Implicit in the statement is that $\cB_d^{(i)}$ is a union of conjugacy classes in $G_d'$ for all $d$.
 To see this, observe that $\cB_d'$ is a union of conjugacy classes, and $\cB_d^{(i)}$ is its intersection with a coset of $H_d$ in $G_d'$.
 It remains to observe that $H_d$ is a normal subgroup of $G_d'$, and the quotient is abelian, since it is a subquotient of the abelian group $G_d/I_d$ (cf.\ \S\ref{ss:Isog}).
 The same argument works for the second term.

 The containment is apparent: let $v\in S_{A,M}(X)$ and $g=(g_p)_{p\in\cP}=\overline{\rho}_\infty^\mathrm{ss}(\Frob_v)\in G_\infty'$.
 Then there exists a unique $i\in\cI$ such that $g\in g_i H_\infty$.
 Moreover, we know that $g_p\in\cB_p'$ for all $p\in\cP$, so $g_p\notin\cC_p'$.
 It follows that $(g_p)_{p|\mathtt{d}}\in\cB_\mathtt{d}^{(i)}$, but it is not in $\cB_\mathtt{d}^{(i)}\times\cC_p^{(i)}$ for any prime $p$. \end{proof}